activecm/ipfix-rita/docs/Generating Data.md

 ```

 #### Preparing a PCAP for use with IPFIX-RITA
-NOTICE: If you already have a PCAP Active Countermeasures encourages you to convert the PCAP
-to Bro logs.
-This can be accomplished by [generating PCAPs outside of Bro](https://github.com/activecm/rita/blob/master/Readme.md#obtaining-data-generating-bro-logs).
 Before using YAF with IPFIX-RITA, you must ensure your PCAP file contains connection
 records timestamped within the current day.
-In order to fix up any old PCAP, use the
+In order to fix up any PCAP, use the
 `align_pcap_to_today.sh` script in the `dev-scripts` folder.
-The script takes in a
+This script takes in a
-pcap, splits it up into 24 hour chunks, and aligns a given interval of the data to the current day.
+pcap, splits it up into 24 hour chunks, and aligns an interval of the data to the current day.

 Example usage: